jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_lab_autonomous.md

 * Adapt the sequence to sequence arquitecture from the summation example to this task
-* Study how the MSE of the predictions changes
+* Study how the MSE of the predictions changes with the length of the predicted sequence